Scam Detective

 Debt Reduction Scams Lead the Pack

-Breaking down 578,156 complaints by category reveals debt reduction scams claiming the largest share at 26.9%.
+Debt reduction scams claim the largest share at 26.9%.
 These calls promise to slash credit card interest rates, consolidate student loans, or reduce mortgage payments.
 The vast majority are completely fraudulent operations fishing for account information or charging upfront fees for services that don't exist.

 Government and business impersonation follows at 11.2% of all complaints.
 Fake IRS agents threaten arrest over unpaid taxes.
 Phony Social Security Administration callers claim your benefits are suspended.
 Bank impersonators say your account is compromised.
 These scams rely on manufactured authority and artificial urgency to bypass critical thinking.